AndrewEllis93/Print-Tuning-Guide/articles/extruder_calibration.md

         - ![](./images/extruder_calibration/ruler.png)

 5. Pull your filament as straight as you can against the ruler.
-Transfer the tape to it to mark 120mm.
+Transfer the tape to mark 120mm.

     - ![](./images/extruder_calibration/2.png) ![](./images/extruder_calibration/3.png)